ekumar1/Wp-Article-Manager/README.txt

 1. Upload `ek_wp_article_manager.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go Apperance -> widget and Drag & Drop WordPress Article Manager Widget in your sidebar area.
+1. Go Apperance -> widget and Drag & Drop Article Manager Widget in your sidebar area.

 == Frequently Asked Questions ==

 == Screenshots ==